The dispersion time of random walks on finite graphs: Introduction

 Other models related to IDLA include rotor-router aggregation, chip firing, Abelian sandpile models and activated random walks \cite{Chip,LaplacianGrow,arw}.
 Many of these interacting particle systems satisfy a so-called ``least action principle'' which is key to their analysis.
 Such a principle roughly states that the natural behavior of the system is in a sense optimal and, if the process is perturbed, then the outcome will have a higher energy.
-One may try to find a least action principle for Sequential-IDLA by conjecturing that if we allow that a random walk sometimes do not settle when visiting a unoccupied vertex (thereby performing more random walk steps), then this could only delay the dispersion time.
+One may try to find a least action principle for Sequential-IDLA by conjecturing that if we allow that a random walk sometimes does not settle when visiting an unoccupied vertex (thereby performing more random walk steps), then this could only delay the dispersion time.
 However, we show in Proposition \ref{leastact} that this is not the case.
 In particular, we give a graph for which the dispersion time decreases if one allows some particles to perform more random walks steps.

 To the best of our knowledge, the dispersion time and IDLA on a finite graph has not been studied before.
 Moore and Machta consider running IDLA walks synchronously for the purposes of simulating the limit shape \cite{MoMaParallel} in parallel models of computation, however their results don't appear to overlap with ours.
 Simulating the process efficiently has also been studied more recently \cite{FriLev}.
+Thacker and Volkov \cite{ThaVol} study a border DLA based growth model on finite graphs and investigate how long until the aggregate grown from a fixed origin hits a fixed boundary.